yokecd/blog/src/data/blog/interfacing-with-wasm-in-go.md

 This may feel like witchcraft — and maybe it is.

-The first thing we need to know is that WebAssembly modules use a 32 bit-address space.
+To begin demystifying it, we need to understand a few fundamental concepts:

+1. **WebAssembly modules use a 32-bit address space.**
-This means that any memory address within the module can be represented by a 32-bit integer.
+   This means any memory address within the module can be represented by a 32-bit integer.

-The second thing we need to know is that strings (and by extension, byte slices) can be represented as a pointer to the start of the string and its length.
+2. **Strings (and by extension, byte slices) can be represented by a pointer and a length.**
-Hence, a 32-bit integer for the address of the string and a 32-bit integer for the length of the string—or a single 64-bit integer.
+   A string can be described using a 32-bit integer for its starting address and another 32-bit integer for its length—or a single 64-bit integer combining both.
+   In systems programming this is concept usually referred to as a [fat pointer](https://how.dev/answers/what-is-a-fat-pointer).

-The third thing we need to know is that the Host program owns the Guest module and its memory sandbox.
+3. **The Host program owns the Guest module and its memory sandbox.**
-This means that the Host program can read from the WebAssembly module's memory.
-If the module declares a string and passes the address and length to the Host, the Host can read the string from the Guest's memory.
+   This allows the Host to read from the WebAssembly module’s memory.
+   If the module declares a string and passes its address and length to the Host, the Host can retrieve the string from the Guest’s memory.

 Now that we know these facts, the magic behind the function signature starts to fall away.